 St. Elizabeth's takes seriously any incidents of gender-based violence.
 Any such incidents should be reported immediately to the safeguarding lead who will report to the police and a MASH referral will be made as necessary.
-Parents will be notified, and perpetrators will be disciplined as appropriate.
+Parents will be notified, and perpetrators will be dealt with in accordance with the behaviour policy.